kawazoe/azure-search-emulator-js/README.md

 ## What's next
 - Scoring profiles.
-- Some big refactoring to extract a search backend from the query engines.
-- Major speed optimizations.
-- Support for queries made by the official client.
+- Validation against queries made by the official client.
 - Support storing/loading the index to/from disk when running on the server.
 - Switch the backend to a full text search engine with Lucene syntax.
 - Maybe more features?